 $1,697.25 plus $565.75 for each sibling.
 Then divide the total by the number of siblings

 You and other siblings who are eligible for Family Tax Benefit.

 How to work out the maintenance income free area

-Jeff is 1 of 3 dependent children in his family who all get Youth Allowance.
+Jeff is one of 3 dependent children in his family who all get Youth Allowance.
 His parents get maintenance income for all 3 children.